Table of Contents

 Conclusion

-So, if you’re looking to get started with Google Cloud, be sure to take advantage of the Pricing Calculator to help you make informed decisions.
+So, if you’re looking to get started with Google Cloud, be sure to take advantage of the GCP Pricing Calculator to help you make informed decisions.
 Click here to get started with a demo and learn more about how Google Cloud can benefit your business.

 Adarsh Rai